drm-nl/dwaynemonroe.github.io/README.md

 # My book on Azure Cost Management

 Here’s the book I wrote a few years ago (in need of a bit of updating) about how to use the Azure portal’s built-in cost management tool to track your costs on that platform

+# A Few Podcast Appearances

+I’ve had the good fortune to have been interviewed on a few podcasts:

+Behind the News (about ChatGPT)

+Tech Won’t Save Us (about cloud)

+Day Two Cloud (should cloud be a public utility?)

+Screaming in the Cloud (about Azure)

+99 ZU EINS (on tech industry hype)

+Rendering Unconscious (on AI hype)

+Rendering Unconscious (with Dr. Isabel Millar on AI Doomerism)